LiveLike/livelike-docs/docs/Product Guides/widgets.md

 The various interactive elements that are delivered to audiences to engage with are called widgets.
 The library of widgets is always expanding and features things like polls, quizzes, and predictions.
 Widgets can be created and published manually by producers using the [Producer Suite](doc:ps-getting-started), and can also be automated through the [REST API](doc:rest-api-getting-started).

-Every widget is created as part of a <<glossary:Program>>.
+Every widget is created as part of a <Glossary>Program</Glossary>.
 A program associates a sequence of widgets with some content.
 Every program has a Program ID that uniquely identifies the program within an application.
 Programs are also how content is managed inside of the Producer Suite and include metadata like scheduling information that helps producers keep their dashboards organized.

 # Presentation Modes